Mechanism-Driven Therapy

 Development pipeline

-Our Phase II trials explore debridement and wound bed preparation in venous leg ulcers
+Our Phase II trials explore debridement and healing in venous leg ulcers